 Residents are expected to first contact their RA if a problem occurs.
-If a RA is unavailable or additional assistance is necessary, the resident should request to contact Public Safety Dispatch at 773-298-4400 to request the SAP on call If necessary, a resident may visit the Office of Residence Life, WAC L-103, during business hours.
+If an RA is unavailable or additional assistance is necessary, the resident should request to contact Public Safety Dispatch at 773-298-4400 to request the SLP on call.
+If necessary, a resident may visit the Office of Residence Life, WAC L-103, during business hours.

-In an emergency situation, a resident should contact Public Safety at extension 3911.
+In an emergency situation, a resident should contact Public Safety at 773-298-3911.